matijapretnar/proofs/README.md

     > *On the Expressive Power of User-Defined Effects:*
     > *Effect Handlers, Monadic Reflection, Delimited Control*,
     > ICFP 2017
+* `explicit-effect-subtyping`:
+    Abella formalisation of proofs that appear in the paper
+    > Amr Hany Saleh, Georgios Karachalias, Matija Pretnar, Tom Schrijvers:
+    > *Explicit Effect Subtyping*,
+    > submitted to ESOP 2018

 More details about the proofs can be found in the respective subdirectories.
 Note that proofs may change over time if I find a better way of writing them.